dotgreg/tiro-notes/README.md

 - 👑 **Open source & Open Data**: Code is open source, free forever.
 No database, no hidden ties.
 Markdown files only.
 You can edit and sync your files with external software as you need.

-- ☁️ / 🖥️ /  💻 / 📱 **Cross-platform** : Windows, macOS, Android, Linux, Web.
+- ☁️ / 🖥️ /  💻 / 📱 **Cross-platform & Web** : Windows, macOS, Android, Linux, Web.
 Start an App or with CLI and access it anywhere on your local network.

 - 🏋 **Extensible** : create custom markdown tag like [[calendar]], [[uml]] and other within seconds.
 Use [[latex]].
 Create your own tag with [[script]] and the client api